We hear this question a lot:

 You need to change your quick click default to anything except Today and the reminder will default to the start of your workday.
 Right click on the flag column and choose Set Quick Click to change it.

-Reminders for tomorrow or later use the start of the work day (as configured in Calendar options) for the default reminder time, so you have plenty of time to work on the task before the end of the work day.
+Reminders for tomorrow or later use the reminder time set Task Options, or in older versions, the start of the work day (as configured in Calendar options) for the default reminder time, so you have plenty of time to work on the task before the end of the work day.

-However, if you have the Quick Click default set to "Today" then the reminder time defaults to 4 pm (or one hour before the end of the work day.)
-If you use tomorrow, this week, or next week as the default quick click, the reminder defaults to the start of your work day.
+If you have the Quick Click default set to "Today" the reminder time defaults to 4 pm (or one hour before the end of the work day) or to the custom reminder set in Options, Tasks.
+If you use tomorrow, this week, or next week as the default quick click, the reminder defaults to the start of your work day,

 Change the Quick Click flag by right clicking on the Flag icon field and choosing Click "Set Quick Click..."
 Select any thing but Today.